 There are many levels of Project Management certification.
 The prerequisites for each certification are different.
 For example, entry-level certifications do not have too many prerequisites other than a few weeks of project management experience.
 However, specific certifications like ScrumMaster certification require basic knowledge of scrum and agile.
 However, to be able to get the full fruits of the certification programs, you should be able to show some critical thinking, task management, scheduling, risk management, and communication skills.
 We will discuss the prerequisites of each course below.

 As we discussed, there are many levels of project management certification.
 However, these top 10 project management certifications cover all the aspects of project management at different levels –

 1. CPMP – Certified Project Management Practitioner

 If you want to know what project management looks like and get some hands-on – this is an excellent certification to do.
-You can also learn about the various tools and techniques for better project management.
-The Certifications helps build leadership, management, marketing, and technical skills.
+You can also learn about the various project management tools and techniques.
+The Certifications help build leadership, management, marketing, and technical skills.
 CPMP certification doesn’t require you to have any prerequisites but recommends you do a preparatory course for three days.
 The certification is best suited for those in the IT sector and costs about $199.

 2. APM – Associate in Project Management